orion-labs/certinator/README.md

 You will also need to take the value for Root Token `s.e4vegH8GHtNOhe1ooVcqzYBx` in the above example, and write it into a file named `~/.vault-token`.

 That file must contain a single line, with only the value supplied by the vault server command.

-(It’ll be different every time you run vault server -dev.
+*N.B.
+It’ll be different every time you run vault server -dev.*

 ## Test Vault Connection to Server